 Avoiding spam filters is as simple as following some basic guidelines.
 But getting through most other gate-keepers requires understanding that specific platform’s rules and restrictions… which may or may not serve your business.

-That makes email the single most powerful way to communicate with your target market.
+That makes email the single most powerful way to communicate with your target market and why email marketing is so important for your brand.

 Not to mention that emailing your audience is far less expensive than running ads on other platforms to reach your target market.